LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Experimental Setup

 \subsection{Training Settings}

-The Keras deep learning Python libraries with TensorFlow at the back-end are used for the implementation of activation function.
+We perform the implementation using in the Keras deep learning framework.
 Different computer systems, including different GPUs (such as NVIDIA Titan X, Pascal 12GB GPU and NVIDIA Titan V 12GB GPU) are used at different stages of the experiments.
-The $Adam$ optimizer \cite{adam} is used for the experiments in this paper.
+The $Adam$ optimizer \cite{adam,dubey2019diffgrad} is used for the experiments in this paper.
 The batch size is set to $128$ for the training of the networks.
 The learning rate is initialized to $0.1$ and reduced by a factor of $0.1$ at $80^{th}$, $120^{th}$, $160^{th}$, and $180^{th}$ epochs during training.
 For LSTM, after $10625$ iteration on $128$ sized mini-batches, the learning rate is dropped by a factor of $0.5$ up to $212,500$ mini-batch iterations.